In most cases, extracting profits from a company by distributing dividends to shareholders is straightforward.

 In law, dividends may only be paid out of distributable profits, which are accumulated realised profits less accumulated realised losses under section 830 of the Companies Act 2006.

-It is not unusual for contractors to accidentally overpay dividends by declaring them based on the company’s bank balance rather than profits, and without checking management accounts or their accounting software for profit levels first.
+It is not unusual for contractors to accidentally overpay dividends by declaring them based on the company’s bank balance rather than profits, without first checking management accounts or their accounting software for profit levels.

-When Corporation Tax is then calculated at the year-end, the available profits reduce, and the dividend that was paid suddenly creates a loss.
+When Corporation Tax is calculated at year-end, available profits decline, and the dividend paid suddenly results in a loss.

 This is known as an illegal or ultra vires dividend, as dividends should only be paid from profits that have been generated.
 The terms illegal, unlawful and ultra vires all describe the same situation in this context.